fizx/sit/README.md

   The executable is 228K on my machine.
 It only depends on libev and libc;
   and currently (and temporarily) uses Ruby for the build and test suites.
 * **True realtime**
   This is "true" real time, as opposed to "near" real time.
-Chaser eliminates garbage collection, "commits," "flushes," and fsyncs.
+SIT eliminates garbage collection, "commits," "flushes," and fsyncs.
 This is search highly optimized for recency and real-time.
 * **Write, then read**
   Trivially support search results which include the document you _just_ added.
 * **Computationally efficient percolation**
-  Chaser is designed to add documents and execute query callbacks efficiently with up to 100,000 registered queries and/or connections.
+  SIT is designed to add documents and execute query callbacks efficiently with up to 100,000 registered queries and/or connections.
 Efficiency is not just a buzz word, we mean rigorous computational efficiency for performance at scale.
 * **Flexible pubsub**
-  Rather than publishing into channels, you can use Chaser to publish into a global event stream, and subscribe to dynamic channels defined by search queries.
+  Rather than publishing into channels, you can use SIT to publish into a global event stream, and subscribe to dynamic channels defined by search queries.

 ## Protocol

-Chaser speaks a simple line-based pipelineable protocol.
+SIT speaks a simple line-based pipelineable protocol.
 Any line that starts with a curly brace (`{`) is interpreted as a JSON document to add to the indexed dataset.
 Other lines are interpreted as commands.